matomo-org/developer-documentation/docs/Hooks.md

 - [WidgetsList.addWidgets](#widgetslistaddwidgets)

 #### WidgetsList.addWidgets
-_Defined in [Piwik/WidgetsList](https://github.com/piwik/piwik/blob/master/core/WidgetsList.php) in line [89](https://github.com/piwik/piwik/blob/master/core/WidgetsList.php#L89)_
+_Defined in [Piwik/WidgetsList](https://github.com/piwik/piwik/blob/master/core/WidgetsList.php) in line [92](https://github.com/piwik/piwik/blob/master/core/WidgetsList.php#L92)_

-This event is triggered to collect all available widgets.
-Subscribe to this event if you want to create one or more custom widgets.
-Just define the name of your widgets as well as a controller and an action that should be executed once your widget is requested.

-Example:
+Triggered once when the widget list is first requested.
+Collects all available widgets.

+Subscribe to this event to make your plugin's reports or other controller actions available as dashboard widgets.
+Event handlers should call the WidgetsList::add method for each new dashboard widget.

+**Example**

 ```
 public function addWidgets()
 {